steenblikrs/2021-Spring-Studio/students/Jeremy/2021Spring.md

-# A R C H - 4 1 1 2
-&nbsp  V E R T I C A L - S T U D I O
+# A R C H - 4 1 1 2 &nbsp；  V E R T I C A L - S T U D I O
 <br><br>
 In the course of 2021 Spring Studio, students choose a dish to design a qualified cooking school in Shangen Village in Wenzhou.
 <br><br>